-When you return to the Wargamer Collection Website you come to the Your Collections page.
+When you return to the Wargamer Collection Website and you have logged in you come to the Your Collections page.

 This is where you will be able to add new collections of your figures or edit your current collections.